 A Settlement has been reached in a class action lawsuit against BP Solar and Home Depot involving solar panels manufactured between 1999 and 2007 with an S-type junction box (“Class Panels”).
-You may be entitled to benefits from a $45.33 million common fund or a separate, $20 million claims-made settlement.
+You may be entitled to benefits from a $45.33 million common fund.

 The lawsuit claims these panels are defective and prone to junction box failures which could cause burn marks at the junction box, shattered glass, and a potential fire hazard.
 BP and Home Depot deny these claims.

 Clockwise from upper left: burn mark and shattered glass on front of panel; burnt junction box on back of panel; junction box damage on back of panel; and burn mark (without shattered glass) on front of panel.

 The Settlement includes anyone in the United States who: (1) purchased certain BP solar panels for installation on a property, or (2) currently owns a property on which these panels are installed and, in either case, who still owns some or all of the BP solar panels.

 The panels were sold through various distributors and retailers, including but not limited to Solar Depot and Home Depot.

 What does the Settlement provide?